CCN-Support/CCN_Wiki/docs/source/hoffman.rst

 **X2Go - GUI**

 X2Go provides a desktop-like GUI for accessing the Hoffman server.
-Please see here to find out more about setup details.
+Please see here [insert X2Go section] to find out more about setup details.